DavidRogerB/conductometro/README.md

 cd conductometro && ./vendor/bin/sail up
 ```

-If you want to develop on this project, PHP 7.3+ is required, and a database client is recommended like MySQL Workbench.
+If you want to develop on this project, PHP 7.3+ is required, and a database client is recommended (MySQL Workbench or alike).